athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Kingmaker/The Gardener.md

     desc: "DC 34, attack +28; __8th __ (1 slots) _[[Spells/Vampiric Exsanguination|Vampiric Exsanguination]]_; __7th __ (1 slots) _[[Spells/Haste|Haste]]_; __6th __ (1 slots) _[[Spells/Phantasmal Killer|Phantasmal Killer]]_; __5th __ (1 slots) _[[Spells/Black Tentacles|Black Tentacles]]_; __4th __ (1 slots) _[[Spells/Confusion|Confusion]]_; __3rd __ (1 slots) _[[Spells/Slow|Slow]]_; __2nd __ (1 slots) _[[Spells/Mirror Image|Mirror Image]]_; __1st __ (1 slots) _[[Spells/Enfeeble|Ray of Enfeeblement]]_\n__Cantrips__  __(8th)__ _[[Compendium.pf2e.spells-srd.Item.kl2q6JvBZwed4B6v|Dancing Lights]]_, _[[Spells/Daze|Daze]]_, _[[Spells/Electric Arc|Electric Arc]]_, _[[Spells/Ray of Frost|Ray of Frost]]_, _[[Spells/Telekinetic Projectile|Telekinetic Projectile]]_"

   - name: "[[Creature Family Ability Glossary/(Ghost) Corrupting Gaze|Corrupting Gaze]]"
     desc: "`pf2:2`  The ghost stares at a creature it can see within 30 feet.
-The target takes 9d6 void damage with a DC 37 Will check save.\n\nA creature that fails its save is also [[Conditions/Stupefied 1|Stupefied 1]] for 1 minute."
+The target takes 9d6 void damage with a DC 37 Will check save.\n\nA creature that fails its save is also [[Conditions/Stupefied|Stupefied 1]] for 1 minute."

   - name: "[[Creature Family Ability Glossary/(Ghost) Draining Touch|Draining Touch]]"
     desc: "`pf2:2`  With a touch, the ghost attempts to drain a living creature's life force.
-It makes a ghostly hand Strike but deals no damage on a hit.\n\nInstead, the target becomes [[Conditions/Drained 1|Drained 1]] for 1 day, and the ghost regains HP equal to half its own level."
+It makes a ghostly hand Strike but deals no damage on a hit.\n\nInstead, the target becomes [[Conditions/Drained|Drained 1]] for 1 day, and the ghost regains HP equal to half its own level."

   - name: "Quickened Casting"
     desc: " (concentrate,spellshape) **Frequency** once per day.\n* * *\n\nIf the Gardener's next action is to cast a 6th- or lower level spell, reduce the number of actions to cast it by 1 (minimum 1 action)."

   - name: "[[Creature Family Ability Glossary/(Ghost) Telekinetic Assault|Telekinetic Assault]]"
-    desc: "`pf2:2` (divine) The ghost cries out in pain and anguish as small objects and debris fly about in a 30-foot emanation.
+    desc: "`pf2:2` (divine) The ghost cries out in pain and anguish as small objects and debris fly about in a @Template[emanation|distance:30].
 Creatures in this area take 9d6 bludgeoning damage, subject to a DC 37 Reflex check save."

 ```